Emeka Egbuka vs Marvin Harrison Jr.: The Full Breakdown

 This is a genuine coin flip on paper.
-Emeka Egbuka finished the 2025 season at 9.7 PPG over 17 games with the Tampa Bay Buccaneers, while Marvin Harrison clocked in at 8.9 across 12 appearances for the Arizona Cardinals.
+Emeka Egbuka finished the 2025 season at 9.7 PPG over 17 games with the Tampa Bay Buccaneers, while Marvin Harrison Jr. clocked in at 8.9 across 12 appearances for the Arizona Cardinals.
 A 0.8-point gap means any given week could go either way.

 With a margin this thin, season averages are not the deciding factor.
 Weekly variables like opponent defense, game script, and injury status carry more weight than a fraction of a PPG.
 The right start in Week 6 might be the wrong start in Week 14.

 Target volume is the story here.
-Emeka Egbuka saw 127 targets in 2025, while Marvin Harrison drew 73.
-That workload gap usually translates into a higher weekly floor for Emeka Egbuka, even in weeks where Marvin Harrison posts the bigger ceiling game.
+Emeka Egbuka saw 127 targets in 2025, while Marvin Harrison Jr. drew 73.
+That workload gap usually translates into a higher weekly floor for Emeka Egbuka, even in weeks where Marvin Harrison Jr. posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.